With restaurant sales reaching $825 billion in 2018, you’re right on the money if you want to use Facebook ads for your restaurant.

 After redemption users saw a simple thank you as their final message.

 If you take a look at the stats below, you’ll see that this thank-you message was sent to 33 people.
-Which means that out of 171 people who entered the contest, 33 of them actually came into the restaurant to redeem the coupon.
+This means that out of 171 people who entered the contest, 33 of them actually came into the restaurant to redeem the coupon.

 That’s a 19% redemption rate—pretty impressive, considering those people had to actually visit the restaurant to redeem their coupon!